Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Problem formulation

+the risk can be equivalently written as the mean square error (MSE) w.r.t. stationary distribution $\im$

-An universal approximation result holds true for the problem in \eqref{eq:true_risk}, c.f.~App.~\ref{app:rkhs_learning}).
-Specifically, if $\RKHS$ is dense in $\Lii$ and the injection operator is Hilbert-Schmidt, then one can find arbitrarily good finite-rank approximations of the IG's resolvent.
+and we can show, c.f.
+App.~\ref{app:rkhs_learning}, the universal approximation result for its minimizers over bounded operators in $\RKHS$.
+Namely, since $\ExRisk(\EEstim)\!=\!\Risk(\EEstim) \!-\! \min_{\Estim}\Risk(\Estim) \!=\! \hnorm{\Rx\TS\!-\!\TS\EEstim}^2$,} if $\RKHS$ is dense in $\Lii$ and the injection operator is Hilbert-Schmidt, then one can find arbitrarily good finite-rank approximations of {$\Rx\TS$}.
 However, learning the IG alone is insufficient for forecasting the process, and estimating the spectral decomposition of $\generator$ is of greater interest.
 But, as noted in \citep{kostic2023sharp}, as the estimator's rank increases, metric distortion between $\RKHS$ and $\Lii$ hinders learning.

-The bottleneck in the risk functional \eqref{eq:true_risk} is the integral computation in \eqref{eq:laplace_embedding}, which hinders standard operator regression methods.
-In the next section, we present a novel general approach to address this difficulty.